CarveKind 8-piece wood carving knife kit: five carving knives with black walnut handles, leather strop, green polishing wax and canvas roll bag

 One kit or two — and is this the right kit for you?

-If you are starting from zero, the single kit ($39.99) is the honest recommendation: five blade shapes, the strop, the wax and the roll bag cover everything your first year of carving will ask for.
+If you are starting from zero, the single kit ($39.95) is the recommendation: five blade shapes, the strop, the wax and the roll bag cover everything your first year of carving will ask for.
 There is nothing else to buy on day one except wood — a bag of basswood blanks costs a few dollars at any craft store, and our guide to the best wood for carving explains which species to grab and which to avoid.

-The 2-kit option ($74.99) saves $4.99 versus buying twice, and it exists because of how this kit actually gets bought: as a gift.
+The 2-kit option ($74.95) saves $5.03 versus buying twice, and it exists because of how this kit actually gets bought: as a gift.
 One verified buyer in France ordered exactly that way — "bought to make a gift... the tools are of very good quality."
 Carving is also simply better with company; a second roll means a partner, parent or supervised teen carves alongside you instead of waiting for a turn with the hook knife.
 If you are gifting one and keeping one, the pair is the better math.

 Who should not buy this kit?
 Production carvers and sculptors who already work with full-size gouges, mallets and bench chisels — this is a knife kit for handheld carving and whittling, not a chisel set, and we would rather say so than oversell it.
 Likewise, if you genuinely only ever whittle sticks around a campfire, a single fixed blade may serve you fine; our whittling knife guide lays out that trade-off honestly.